MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-model-in-flow.md

 ---
-title: Use object detection model in Microsoft Power Automate -  AI Builder | Microsoft Docs
+title: Use object detection model in Power Automate -  AI Builder | Microsoft Docs
 description: Provides information about how to use an object detection model in Power Automate
 author: Dean-Haas
 manager: kvivek